 Most folks go through a cycle of high and low productivity zones.
 Some individuals might be super productive in the morning and all set to tackle the most challenging task on their list.
 In contrast, others might prefer a slow morning with a few meetings but would eventually get their most productive self during the evening.

-Irrespective of when you are in that high productivity zone, the last thing you would want is to be in an inefficient, non-productive meeting when you could have used that energy and focused on completing your tasks.
+Irrespective of when you are in that zone of high productivity, the last thing you would want is to be in an inefficient, non-productive meeting when you could have used that energy and focused on completing your tasks.

 As you plan your week, block time for each task you want to accomplish.
 This ensures that you have a line of sight as to when you will get to those tasks during the week and have set aside dedicated time to work on them.
 It would help if you also made it a practice to schedule time for lunch and other activities that you want to make time for.